maciusoo/PulseOximeterRPiPico/README.md

 ## Project Overview

 This project is a student-built pulse oximeter that detects blood oxygen saturation and pulse rate using a phototransistor and alternating red/IR LEDs.
-It leverages a Raspberry Pi Pico 2 and an SSD1306 OLED display, enclosed in a custom-designed mechanical casing.
+It leverages a Raspberry Pi Pico H and an SSD1306 0.96" OLED display, enclosed in a custom-designed mechanical casing.

 ---